LearningKijo/SecurityResearcher-Note/SecurityResearcher-Note-Folder/Day14-macOS-SIP-Bypass-Insights.md

 By executing arbitrary code within the context of these trusted processes, the attacker can effectively bypass SIP protections and carry out actions that could compromise system integrity or install persistent malware.

 ![image](https://github.com/LearningKijo/SecurityResearcher-Note/assets/120234772/502ba15f-83f2-4728-a20f-ff04f3c7d9c3)

+If you are interested in the details, I highly recommend reading the blogs, and you can find the links in the Reference section.

 ## Reference
 - October 28, 2021, [Microsoft finds new macOS vulnerability, Shrootless, that could bypass System Integrity Protection](https://www.microsoft.com/en-us/security/blog/2021/10/28/microsoft-finds-new-macos-vulnerability-shrootless-that-could-bypass-system-integrity-protection/)